rcywang/mpx_submission/submission.md

 Equations can be included via \( ... \) or \[ ... \].

-Machine-learning Online Optimisation for Evaporative Cooling in Cold-atom Experiments
-R. Wang
-(Dated: March 3, 2021)
-As quantum systems become increasingly complex, optimisation algorithms are becoming a requirement for high-precision experiments.
-Machine-learning online optimisation offers an alternative to theoretical models, relying instead on experimental observations to continuously update an internal surrogate model.
-Two online optimisation techniques are reviewed in this paper in the context of evaporative cooling for the efficient and high-quality production of Bose-Einstein condensates (BEC).
-These two methods prioritise different stages of cooling with one focused on optimising experimental settings and the other on improving image acquisition.

-I.

-INTRODUCTION
+Introduction

 In 1925, Einstein predicted that a new quantum state of matter could condense out of a gas of integer spin particles (bosons) when cooled to temperatures close to absolute zero (nanokelvins) [1, 2].
 Experimental observation of this process, called Bose-Einstein condensation, came 70 years later using an ultracold gas of rubidium atoms [3].
 Despite being composed of atomic constituents, the quantum state of a Bose-Einstein condensate (BEC) can be collectively characterized by a single macroscopic wave function.
 Below a critical temperature, a large fraction of bosons occupy the lowest-energy state (ground state) and assume identical wave identities, acting like a ‘super atom’ that exhibits quantum behaviour at a macroscopic level.
 For this reason, degenerate gases are routinely used as quantum simulators to investigate a variety of quantum phenomena, such as many-body physics [4], non-equilibrium dynamics [5], phase transitions [6], superfluidity and superconductivity [7], and measurement sensitivity [8].
 While methodologies for quantum gas experiments are well-established, the measurement rate is limited by long production times, typically lasting tens of seconds; the sampling process itself lasts for about a second before a destructive measurement is made [9].
 Thus, producing BECs with short duty cycles is of particular interest and is essential for precise quantum sensors, such as atomic clocks and interferometers [10], pressure and inertial sensors [11, 12], and gravimeters [13].

 II.